Missing Piece Blog

 5. Monitoring and reinforcement at home

-One of the most important things that parents can do to support their child’s therapy is to monitor their progress at home.
+One of the most important things parents can do to support their child’s therapy is monitor their progress at home.
 This means paying attention to the child’s behavior and tracking their progress with their goals in mind.

 How does parental involvement influence a child’s behavior?